tevador/RandomX/README.md

 RandomX uses some source code from the following 3rd party repositories:
 * Argon2d, Blake2b hashing functions: https://github.com/P-H-C/phc-winner-argon2

-The author of RandomX declares no competing financial interest in RandomX adoption, other than being a holder or Monero.
+The author of RandomX declares no competing financial interest in RandomX adoption, other than being a holder of Monero.
 The development of RandomX was funded from the author's own pocket with only the help listed above.

 ## Donations